pdf-association/pdf-corpora/README.md

 - a collection of [monitor ICC profiles](https://tftcentral.co.uk/articles/icc_profiles.htm)

 # *Legal*
 In accordance with Title 17 U.S.C.
-Section 107, the material in this document is distributed without profit to those who have an interest in understanding interoperabiltity of PDF files, including for research and educational purposes.
+Section 107, the material in this document is distributed without profit to those who have an interest in understanding the interoperability of PDF files, including for research and educational purposes.
 If you wish to use the copyrighted material of others that is referenced in this document for purposes of your own that go beyond 'fair use', it is your responsibility to obtain permission from the relevant copyright owner.

 The PDF Association does not warrant the accuracy, timeliness or completeness of the information contained in this document.
 All copyright and trademarks remain with their respective owners.
 If you have a particular complaint about something you’ve read here, please contact us.